Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/input.md

 ### Standard

-If a placeholder is added, it will automatically be displayed as a label on input.
+If a label is added, it will be hidden until input.

 ```html
 showSource: true